facil-io/cstl/fio-stl.md

 - `fio_has_zero_byte64(uint64_t row)`

-	Detects a byte where no bits are set (0) within an 8 byte vector.
+	Detects a byte where no bits are set (byte == 0) within an 8 byte vector.

 - `fio_has_byte64(uint64_t row, uint8_t byte)`